containers/common/docs/containers.conf.5.md

 **image_volume_mode**="bind"

-Tells container engines how to handle the builtin image volumes.
+Tells container engines how to handle the built-in image volumes.

 * bind: An anonymous named volume will be  created  and  mounted into the container.
 * tmpfs: The volume is mounted onto the container as a tmpfs, which allows the users to create content that disappears when the container is stopped.